 St Mary isn’t considered a tourism mecca, but the parish has its own quiet charm.
 Long known for its sprawling banana plantations, St Mary’s idyllic beauty once attracted the likes of Ian Fleming, famed author of the James Bond series and his counterpart Noël Coward, celebrated playwright, composer, director, actor and singer.

 In recent years, with the decline of the banana industry, parish officials have been rebranding St Mary as a tourist destination.
-This Travel Tuesday, let’s explore some of the attractions the parish has to offer.

 The estate was purchased sight unseen by Scotsman Sir Harold Mitchell in 1936.
 Mitchell cultivated large areas of the 1,000 acre estate with crops such as pimento, coconut, lime, banana, pineapple, coffee and sugar cane, which thrived alongside native hardwood trees such as mahogany and cedar.
 Many of these cultivated areas have been maintained and form part of the daily Prospect Plantation tour.